denten-books/plain-text/0-intro.md

 > We cannot separate the two things: head and hand [...] the science of life
 > [...] is a superb and dazzlingly lighted hall which may be reached only by
 > passing through a long and ghastly kitchen [...]
 [W]e shall reach really
-> fruitful and luminous generalizations about vital phenomena only in so far as
+> fruitful and luminous generalizations about vital phenomena only in so far
-> we ourselves experiment and, in hospitals, amphitheaters, or laboratories,
+> as we ourselves experiment and, in hospitals, amphitheaters, or
-> stir the fetid or throbbing ground of life [@bernard_introduction_1957,
+> laboratories, stir the fetid or throbbing ground of life.[^ln-bernard]
-> 3,15].

 My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler painted at the end of